 Sweet and Spicy Roasted Nuts

 - 1/2 teaspoon ground cumin

 - 2 cups mixed raw nuts of your choice

-- Remove the sheet from the oven and place on a wire rack to cool.
-Break up any clumps.
-(The sweet and spicy nuts be made a week in advance.
-Store in an airtight container.)
+- Remove the sheet from the oven and place it on a wire rack to cool.
+Break up any nutty clumps.
+The nuts can be made a week in advance.
+(Ha!
+Like they'll ever last that long.)
+Store in an airtight container.

 These nuts are perfect, and perfectly unpredictable at the same time.
 Not too sweet, not too spicy, and with a little bit of mystery thrown in.
 A guest asked, “What’s the spice in the nuts?” and I smiled.
-The surprise is the cumin, adding just the right interest to the sweet of sugar and the spicy of the red pepper flakes.
+The surprise is the cumin, adding just the right interest to the sweetness of sugar and the spicy of the red pepper flakes.

 David notes these can be made a week in advance and stored in an airtight container.
 At my house, they would never last that long!
 Whether made with a wide range of nuts or narrow, even with just one type of nut, these would also be a delicious hostess gift at any time of year.